 Ammonia is toxic to fish and other aquatic organisms, even in very low concentrations.
 The higher the pH and the warmer the water, the more toxic the ammonia.
 The levels of ammonium /ammonia in environmental waters could be affected by: agricultural runoff, sewage effluent, landfill leachate and industrial effluent.

-In addition to the actual ammonia in the water being toxic to aquatic life, it can also cause eutrophication in a water body – promoting the growth of choking aquatic vegetation or algal blooms that disrupt the normal functioning of the ecosystem and reduce the amount of oxygen in the water, needed for fish and other aquatic life to survive.
+In addition to the actual ammonia in the water being toxic to aquatic life, it can also cause eutrophication in a water body – promoting the growth of choking aquatic vegetation or algal blooms that disrupt the normal functioning of the ecosystem.Algal blooms can reduce the amount of oxygen in the water needed for fish and other aquatic life to survive.
 This is why an ammonia water test is vital for these ecosystems.

 To use Aquaread’s ammonium / ammonia sensor, first install it into your probe of choice, then perform a full calibration using dilutions from the stock calibration solution.
 Once calibrated it’s good to go.
 Simply put the probe into the body of water, allow the reading to stabilise and take your measurement.

 Ammonia is colourless and odourless in small amounts, so the only way to detect it is through ammonia testing.
-This is particularly vital in fisheries as, although fish naturally excrete ammonia, an accumulation can harm fish.
+This is particularly vital in fisheries as, although fish naturally excrete ammonia, too much can harm fish.
 Early detection allows for the elimination of ammonia before the concentration reaches toxic levels.